 There is no cost to providers to edit and certify NPPES information.

-Please contact your provider engagement representative should you have questions.
+Please contact your practice management consultants should you have questions.
 Click here to access your rep’s contact information.

 Medicare Advantage Vision Providers and Copays

 THP vision providers (ophthalmologists and optometrists) may not collect a copay from Medicare Advantage members for Medicare covered eye exams or non–Medicare routine vision exams (including diabetic eye exams).